MasterSpam/vault-guard/README.md

 This project is licensed under the [MIT License](LICENSE).

-Rediscover security with ValtGuard - your partner in the digital world!
+Rediscover security with VaultGuard - your partner in the digital world!